Skip to main content

 National Museum of African American History and Culture

-The Smithsonian National Museum of African American History and Culture is the only national museum in the United States devoted to the African American experience.
-Its unique architectural structure—wrapped in an ornamental bronze-colored metal lattice—houses 12 galleries and 13 interactive exhibits.
-The 36,000-object collection tells the American story through the African American lens, covering themes from history, politics, religion, slavery, and segregation to music, sports, fashion, and art.
+The Smithsonian’s National Museum of African American History and Culture is the only national museum in the United States devoted to the African American experience.
+Located on the National Mall in Washington DC, the museum is instantly recognizable for its distinctive bronze, pyramidal exterior.
+Its 45,000-object collection explores the country’s past through an African-American lens, covering everything from politics, religion, slavery, and segregation to music, sports, fashion, and art.

 The museum’s concourse level documents slavery in the US from the slave trade to emancipation with moving exhibits including artifacts such as Harriet Tubman’s personal hymnal and a shawl gifted to her by Queen Victoria.
 Other floors delve into segregation and run through to the present day, telling stories of the Civil Rights Movement, Dr. Martin Luther King Jr., and President Barack Obama as they relate to African American culture.
 The Community and Culture galleries showcase collective contributions to athletics, the military, and more.
 Also here, visitors can explore family histories through digital resources and get help conducting genealogical research and oral history interviews.